-Following the Court's order granting the consolidated motion to dismiss and final judgment in the Company's favor, the Company filed a motion on September 30, 2022 for an award of attorneys' fees and costs incurred in defending against Lynwood's claim of direct copyright infringement and related claims that were dismissed by the Court's order.
-On December 19, 2022, the Court granted the Company's motion, finding that the Company is entitled to an award of attorneys' fees.
-The Court asked for supplemental briefing and submissions to determine the exact amount of fees to which the Company is entitled.
-The supplemental briefing will be complete, and the motion will stand submitted, as of February 21, 2023.
+Following the Court's order granting the consolidated motion to dismiss and final judgment in the Company's favor, on September 30, 2022, the Company filed a motion for an award of attorneys' fees and costs incurred in defending against Lynwood's claim of direct copyright infringement and related claims that were dismissed by the Court.
+The Company's motion for attorneys' fees was granted on December 19, 2022 and after further briefing, the Court ruled on April 11, 2023 that the Company is entitled to an award of \$0.8 million in attorneys' fees.